0

 The brain requires a vast amount of many different micronutrients in order to function properly.
 Without the right amount of these important nootropic vitamins and minerals, our cognitive power can fade, while brain health declines.

-Optimal brain health begins with proper nutrition.
+Optimal brain health begins with proper nutrition from a well-balanced diet.
 In this guide, we review how to get the brain support you need with adequate intake of the right nootropic essential nutrients.
+So what vitamins are good for the brain?
+Which minerals help your cognition?
+Let's get to it!

 What are Nootropic Vitamins and Minerals?

-Nootropic vitamins and minerals contribute to one or more areas of cognitive function – like memory, motivation, learning, and attention.
+Nootropic vitamins and minerals help overall brain power.
+They help to improve cognitive function – like memory, mental alertness, motivation, learning, and attention.
 Sometimes called “smart pills,” cognitive enhancers, or memory supplements, nootropics are derived from all natural sources.

 Nootropic stems from a Greek phrase which translates, “to turn toward the mind.”
 Nootropics usually enhance on or more of the following cognitive functions: